 In the 19th and 20th century, the so-called ‘Jewish Question/Jewish Problem’ arose across European society as political movements across the continent debated what should be done to the minority group.
-This, of course, devastatingly culminated in Hitler’s ‘Final Solution’ as attempted genocide against the entire Jewish people took place.
+This, of course, devastatingly culminated in Hitler’s ‘Final Solution’ as attempted genocide against the entire global Jewish population took place.
 A rather similar phrase has echoed across Algerian society for many decades – the ‘Tuareg Problem’.
 One does not have to do much digging to find this recurring and rather worrying turn of phrase spoken or written about in a country where they make up a miniscule 0.36% of its total population.
 A New York Times article just two years after Algerian independence in 1962 explicitly references the phrase; whilst one would hope this narrative would be a relic of the past, the perception and treatment of the Tuareg remains hostile to this day.

 “The rawness of the sound is evident, yet they seem to have a Western sensibility despite a lack of involvement from external figures.”

 It is fair to say that the Tuaregs as a group are somewhat known for their rebellions.
-However, this perception is massively skewed and misinterpreted by the Algerians, as Tuareg rebellions have only taken place in Mali and Niger (where the majority of the Tuaregs live).
-In contrast, despite the steady increase in marginalisation and the shift to total minority status in their main hub of Tamanrasset, thanks largely to it serving as a place of refuge for Northern Algerians displaced in the civil war, the Tuareg in Algeria have remained for more supportive of their governance than their Tuareg cousins elsewhere in the Sahel.
+However, this perception is massively skewed and misinterpreted by many Algerians, as Tuareg rebellions have only taken place in Mali and Niger (where the majority of the Tuaregs live).
+In contrast, despite the steady increase in marginalisation and the shift to total minority status in their main hub of Tamanrasset, thanks largely to it serving as a place of refuge for Northern Algerians displaced in the civil war, the Tuareg in Algeria have remained more supportive of their governance than their Tuareg cousins elsewhere in the Sahel.

-Perhaps I am biased, and as such should politely decline my job offer as Secretary General of the UN as I have been drawn in by the wonderful music of Afous d’Afous.
-Coming to prominence in 2010 after the lead singer Kader recorded the best song on what eventually became the album Tenere.
+Perhaps I am biased, and as such should politely decline my job offer as Secretary General of the UN after being totally drawn in by the wonderful music of Afous d’Afous.
+Coming to prominence in 2010 after the lead singer Kader Sabou recorded the best song on what eventually became the album Tenere.
 The track Tarhanine Tegla (My Love is Gone) is incredible, featuring an almost trance-inducing epic guitar sound and was such a success that the lead singer soon became affectionately known as Kader Tarhanine.
 Unlike most Tuareg rock outfits such as the previously reviewed Nigerian Tuareg artist Bombino, Afous d’Afous recorded their debut album five years later in their home country, rather than collaborating with Western producers outside of the region.
 The rawness of the sound is evident, yet they seem to have a Western sensibility despite a lack of involvement from external figures.